melissamcewen/uniquepetz/src/petz-color-experiment.md

 ---
 layout: layouts/page.njk
-tags: pages
+tags: ['pages', 'guides', 'laboratory']
-category: guides
+description: Download these rainbow ballz to learn your petz' fav colors!
-title: Mad Science- Petz color experiment!
+title: Petz color experiment
 ---

 Did you know petz can have different color preferences?
 And they can't "see" color the same way we do, it's based on code within .toy files.